-Many C and D level positions qualify as internships that may be used for academic credit.
-Enroll in a University Internship Program (UIP) course to fulfill your Experiential Learning requirement as you work on campus.
-UIP’s 4-credit courses are designed to provide career–related work experiences concurrent with your academic studies.
+Career & Life Design (CLD) course to fulfill your Experiential Learning requirement as you work on campus.
+CLD’s 4-credit courses are designed to provide career–related work experiences concurrent with your academic studies.

-The Career Center offers resume and cover letter writing guides on their website.
-Peer Career Advisors also review resumes and cover letters on a walk-in basis.
+Coaches also review resumes and cover letters on a walk-in basis.
 Not sure what your professional future holds?
 Need support along the way?
 Meet with a